Japan Rail Travel: Seishun Juhachi Kippu Rail Pass

 The Seishun Juhachi Kippu is perhaps the most interesting, and certainly the best value, way to travel on Japan's extensive rail network.

 Seishun Juhachi Kippu Details

-For 11,500 yen you get a ticket entitling you to 5 days of unlimited travel on all JR services including night trains but excluding limited express and shinkansen (bullet train) services.
+For 11,850 yen you get a single ticket entitling you - plus any companions -to 5 days of unlimited travel on all JR services including night trains but excluding limited express and shinkansen (bullet train) services.
 That's five separate 24-hour periods of travel on all local trains throughout Japan.

 JR East Infoline

 To plan your trip call the JR East Infoline (03 0423 0111).
 They have all the timetables at their fingertips and speak excellent English.
 They will be able to give you a number of alternatives to help you minimize your transfer time.

 Of course, tourists are also eligible for the Japan Rail Pass which already entitles you to unrestricted use of nearly all JR services, including most shinkansen.
 The catch is that a 7-day Japan Rail Pass is more than twice the price, making the Seishun Juhachi Kippu an option well worth considering for the budget traveler.

 Why it's worth using the Seishun Juhachi Kippu